-The Newcastle Local Planning Strategy identifies the consideration of a new commercial centre in North Stockton and the need to consider coastal erosion.
+Identifies the consideration of a new commercial centre in North Stockton and the need to consider coastal erosion.
 The Strategy identifies an opportunity for a new town centre at North Stockton to service residents outside the existing Stockton Local Centre pedestrian catchment.